-Roof Drainage Systems: Gutter and Downspout material
+Roof Drainage Systems: Gutter and Downspout type and material

-K style, Aluminium, Tin, Built-in
+K style, Aluminium

 At the time of the inspection the gutter and downspouts appeared to be functional.
-I recommend periodic cleaning to maintain open flow of water.
+I recommend periodic cleaning of all gutters to maintain open flow of water through the downspouts. clogged gutters are one of the chief reasons that water enters the home.